History

 Mulatto

-In English, printed usage of mulatto dates to at least the 16th century.
-The 1595 work Drake’s Voyages first used the term in the context of intimate unions producing biracial children, with the Oxford English Dictionary defining mulatto here as “one who is the offspring of a European and a Black”.
-This earliest usage regarded “black” and “white” as discrete “species”, with the “mulatto” constituting a third separate “species”.
+The earliest recorded usage of the term “mulatto” in English dates back to at least the 16th century, with printed references found in historical documents.
+In the 1595 work Drake’s Voyages, the term was used in the context of intimate unions producing biracial children, reflecting the historical understanding of “black” and “white” as discrete “species,” with the “mulatto” considered a separate category.

 Related posts